jayrao/LFVDemo/README.md

 4. Follow instructions in the notebook to complete the lab

-5. As you go through steps in the notebook, notice changes in the console, specifically during these steps:
+5. As you go through steps in the notebook, notice changes in the console, specifically when:

 - Creating a project
 - Creating a dataset